USCGC Bristol Bay: Construction and career

 On 3 February 2021, Bristol Bay and CCGS Griffon were both dispatched to break up ice at the St. Clair River.
-On 25 January 2022, Bristol Bay and CCGS Samuel Risley freed the lake freighter Assiniboione after being stuck on ice at St. Clair River.
+On 25 January 2022, Bristol Bay and CCGS Samuel Risley freed the lake freighter Assiniboione after the freighter was stuck in ice on the St. Clair River.

+In January 2025, Bristol Bay was deployed to help free the Manitoulin after she became icebound near Buffalo.